Am I drinking too much alcohol?

 - Thinking about alcohol a lot, and when you’ll next get a chance to drink

-- Getting into trouble as a result of alcohol (such as causing accidents or arguments)
+- Getting into trouble while buzzed or hammered (such as causing accidents or arguments)

 - Thinking you need a drink to help deal with certain situations

-- Evading questions about your alcohol intake, or feeling uncomfortable about responding at all
+- Evading questions about your alcohol intake, or feeling uncomfortable about responding to them

 - Reacting angrily when people suggest you have a drink problem

 Facing up to the fact that you may have a drink problem takes guts.
-It is perhaps the most courageous step you can take towards regaining control over your life.
-Help is out there too, from confidential telephone support to face-to-face counselling and more, but it’s down to you to ask.
+It’s the first step to regaining control over your life.
+Once you’ve taken this step, don’t try to face recovery alone.
+Help is out there, from confidential telephone support to face-to-face counselling and more, they’re ready whenever you are.

 - Are you drinking too much?
 Drinkaware has a useful self assessment tool to help you discover if your drinking habits are healthy, or something to worry about.